sionleroux/nokia-defence/README.md

 Make sure you have [Go 1.17 or later](https://go.dev/) to contribute to the game

-To build the game yourself, run: `go build .` it will produce an ebiten-game-template file and on Windows ebiten-game-template.exe.
+To build the game yourself, run: `go build .` it will produce an nokia-defence file and on Windows nokia-defence.exe.

 To run the tests, run: `go test ./...` but there are no tests yet.